10 Savvy Muscle Recovery Techniques After Workout

 Nothing builds your muscles like protein, and that’s why it’s an important part of your muscle recovery process.

 A protein shake is a quick and easy way to increase your intake.
 Alternatively, you can snack on cottage cheese, eggs, Greek yoghurt or any other high protein foods you prefer.
+Whey and plant protein are great sources of protein.
+Learn more about whey protein vs plant protein here.

 4. Warm Up Correctly